|

 he said to Niqmaddu, "you should stay out here, Magus."

-your friends may need me in there."
+you and your friends may need me in there."

 "Then take carestay by the entrance until we tell